Darxo/Hardened/README.md

 - **Caves** with larger beasts (Lindwurms, Unholds) now have 240 Resources (up from 210)
 - **Witch Huts** now have 280 Resources (up from 210)

+### Dynamic Spawns

+- Streamline dynamic party size calculation resulting in overall smaller average party sizes during the mid game
+  - Parties will now always spawn units until they hit an `IdealSize` value that is determined through `::Hardened.util.genericGenerateIdealSize`
+  - After the `IdealSize` is hit, parties will now always upgrade units, until there is nothing more to upgrade
+- Add `::DynamicSpawns.Class.Party.removeSpawnable(_id, _all = true)` for removing spawnables from a party during party generation

 ## Fixes

 ### Vanilla